pananton/busrpc-spec/busrpc.md

 * modern CPUs provide high-performance instructions for SHA hash calculation
 * it's output is shorter than SHA-256

-### Reserved character encoding
+### Character encoding

-This specification expects, that the following characters can be used as-is in a message bus topic:
+Busrpc specification requires, that the fol, that the following characters can be used as-is in a message bus topic:
 * alphanumericals (a-z, A-Z and 0-9)
 * underscore `_` (to avoid encoding of the namespace/class/method names)
 * hyphen `-` (to avoid encoding of the negative numbers)

-Other characters may be reserved or forbidden by the message bus, which is described in the bus [specialization](#specializations).

 Additionally, busrpc specification itself introduces several characters with a special meaning.
 This characters are chosen separetely for each message bus.
 In this document they are reffered to by the following tokens:
 * `<esc>` - escape character